circinusX1/paypal_php_cart/README.md

 # paypal_php_cart

+### PAYPAL CART, NO SQL, NO IPN, re-use paypal generated code for 'Add to Cart'

-Convert the dropdown generated paypal button 'add to car't with mulitple items to item by item page
+Convert the dropdown generated paypal BUTTON to a STORE by parsing PAYPAL generated code behind the scene item by item page

 ## Prepararion